Masmiseim36/nxpSDK/boards/evkmimxrt685/demo_apps/hello_world_virtual_com/readme.txt

 3. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
 4. A COM port is enumerated in the Device Manager.
 If it prompts for CDC driver installation, please reference the virtual_com_readme.pdf which can be found at below directory:
     In Release package: <install_dir>\devices\<soc>\utilities\virtual_com_readme.pdf .to install the CDC driver.
-5. Open the COM port in a terminal tool, such as TeraTerm, SSCOM, Putty, Putty is recommanded while virtual com is used.
+5. Open the COM port in a terminal tool, such as TeraTerm, SSCOM, Putty, Putty is recommended while virtual com is used.
 6. Then user can communicate with target boards through virtual com.